AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 ### Excluding a Property from the sessionpersistence Cookie {#excluding-a-property-from-the-sessionpersistence-cookie}

-To prevent a property of a `PersistedSessionStore` from being persisted (i.e. exclude it from the `sessionpersistence` cookie), add the property to the non-persisted property list of the persisted session store.
+To prevent a property of a `PersistedSessionStore` from being persisted (that is, exclude it from the `sessionpersistence` cookie), add the property to the non-persisted property list of the persisted session store.

 See ` [CQ_Analytics.PersistedSessionStore.setNonPersisted(propertyName)](/help/sites-developing/ccjsapi.md#setnonpersisted-name)`